jordanmckinney/blog/src/documents/videos/eos.md

 <p id="title">EOS Explained (and Criticized)</p>

-I explain some of the key aspects of EOS and point out some issues that are rarely mentioned.
+[YouTube video](https://youtu.be/cXVZU2qKP50) in which I explain some of the key aspects of EOS and point out some issues that are rarely mentioned.